commitsto/commits.to/README.md

 Beeminder (plus the embarrassment of having your reliability percentage drop when a deadline passes) should suffice to make sure you remember to do that.

-This is moot for now
+This is moot for now while we work on the URL-as-UI version.

 ## For Later: Security and Privacy

 Alice's friends can troll her by making up URLs like alice.promises.to/kick_a_puppy but that's not a huge concern.
-Alice, when logged in, has to approve promises to be public.
+Alice, when logged in, could have to approve promises to be public.
-So the prankster will see a page that says Alice promises to kick a puppy but no one else will.
+So the prankster would see a page that says Alice promises to kick a puppy but no one else would.

 In the MVP we can skip the approval UI and worry about abuse like that the first time it's a problem, which I predict will be after promises.to is a million dollar company.

-## Automatically Creating Calendar Entries

-It's pretty critical that the promises end up on your calendar.
-That could be done semi-manually by creating links like described here: <https://stackoverflow.com/questions/10488831/link-to-add-to-google-calendar>
-No Calendar API needed that way -- just construct the link and if the user is logged in to Google it will create the calendar entry when the click it.

-## GET vs POST

-If create-on-GET is just too hideous then the GET on alice.promises.to/foo could show a page like:

-> Did alice just promise to foo?
->
-> [big button that says "YES"]

-But I think anyone should be able to click yes, no authentication required.

-And I really want to try the outrageous create-on-GET version first because I think it might be a feature that every yourname.promises.to URL you type gets almost automatically logged as a promise.
-And I suspect that spiders and such generating URLs you didn't type will be a non-issue.

-## More on Duplicates

-When you visit alice.promises.to/foo it shows you, in addition to the current promise that hitting that link created, all the past promises named foo and when they were due, etc.

-Also I think the deadline should default to 5pm the following business day.
-Maybe in the initial implementation that's all that's supported.
-No parsing the messy "/by/" stuff in the URLs and no UI for changing deadlines.

-## More on Beeminder Integration

-Mine is just a do-more goal to fulfill like 8 promises per week.
-I create a datapoint for each promise (via IFTTT from Google Calendar) when I promise it, and then change the datapoint to a 1 when I fulfill it (or something less than 1 if I fulfill it late).

-So Beeminder is not enforcing a success rate, just an absolute number of successes.

-## Getting something dogfoodable as quickly as possible

-1. no parsing deadlines, just always assume 5pm the next business day
-2. no UI for anything, the page just lists all promises no matter what
-3. do need a way to mark promises complete (tack on a query param to do it?)
-4. no privacy or security features, everything is public
-5. no calendar API, just construct a link the user can click to create the calendar event

 ## Other domain name ideas